geenicetech/POWERSHELL-REPO/Create-bulk-users/README.md

 ##   A simple script to create bulk users on Microsoft EntraID.

-Requires a CSV file that contains the users information
+Requires a CSV file that contains the users information.
+In the parameter "-path" input the file path to your CSV file.